serkanyersen/ifvisible.js/README.md

 ```

-ifvisible.js can handle visible states too such as being IDLE or ACTIVE on the page
+ifvisible.js can handle activity states too, such as being IDLE or ACTIVE on the page

 ```javascript